mrwzi/CodeHS-Human-Typer/README.md

 ## Source Code

-The source code for CodeHS Human Typer is currently not published in this repository.
+The source code for CodeHS Human Typer is available in the [`CodeHS`](./CodeHS) folder in this repository.

-This repository is used for documentation, announcements, support, and information about the extension.
+This repository also contains documentation, screenshots, support information, and updates for the extension.

 ## Disclaimer